fesor/SymfonyDIMagic/README.md

 ====================================

 This bundle aims to reduce usage of service locator in Symfony's Controllers by providing you a way to inject services using [double dispatch](https://en.wikipedia.org/wiki/Double_dispatch).
-If you don't know why this may be usefull, [see below](#why-do-i-may-need-it)
+If you don't know why this may be useful, [see below](#why-do-i-may-need-it)